teamputtygen/hn-docs/docs/training/end-users/libcloud.rst

     }
     EOF

-NB : The ttl parameter for the API key/secret lifetime (TTL) is optional.
+.. note:: The ttl parameter for the API key/secret lifetime (TTL) is optional.
 If not provided, the credential will not expire (but can still be revoked at anytime.)
 The TTL value is in seconds, so the above time corresponds to 1 day.

 To actually create the new credential::